KhronosGroup/glTF/extensions/Khronos/KHR_lights/README.md

 #### Directional

-Directional lights are light sources that emit from infinitely far away in the direction of the -z axis.
+Directional lights are light sources that act as though they are infinitely far away and emit light in the direction of the +z axis.
 This light type inherits the orientation of the node that it belongs to.
 Because it is at an infinite distance, the light is not attenuated.
 It's intensity is defined in lumens per metre squared, or lux (lm/m^2).

 #### Point